Search

 This old Southern dish takes the lowly black-eyed pea then mixes and mingles it with fluffy rice.
 Made using the “holy trinity” of Southern cooking – sweet onion, celery and bell pepper – Hoppin’ John is loaded with flavor making for the perfect bowl of comfort!

 Hoppin’ John is blend of black-eyed peas and rice.
-But the trick to the flavor punch is packing the dish with beautiful aromatics of onion, celery, pepper and garlic along with fresh thyme.
+But the trick to the flavor punch is packing the dish with beautiful aromatics of onion, celery, bell pepper and garlic along with fresh thyme.
 Start by rendering bacon, then simmer the peas in a rich chicken stock and an additional pop with a touch of Creole seasoning.

 Start with fresh peas if you’re lucky enough to find them but if not, frozen black-eyed peas are now frequently available.
 Allow yourself plenty of time for the peas to cook and become very tender, about an hour.
-You can also cook the peas in advance then finish with the rice before you’re ready to serve.
+You can also cook the peas in advance then finish the rice before you’re ready to serve.

 There are two common methods when it comes to cooking the rice and finishing this dish.
 One version cooks the rice in the pan with peas and all the cooking stock resulting in more of a soup.
 In the second version, the rice is cooked separately using cooking stock skimmed from the peas, loading the rice with a mouth full of goodness.
+This is our preference.

 Hearty enough for a main dish or wonderful as a side, there’s no need to wait for New Year’s to make this soul-satisfying Southern classic – Hoppin’ John is wonderful any day of the year!